vadimgierko/issue-tracker/README.md

 ## Todo

 - [ ] is current license in Footer (borrowed from teplate) accurate for this project?
+- [ ] fix theme?... to just theme or theme.value, because hook was fixed
-- [ ] design Firestore database
+- [ ] maybe control resetting the state via App component?
-- [ ] create Project & Issue types
+- [ ] create ProtectedRoute
-- [ ] rewrite projects & issues CRUD
+- [ ] create PageHeader, ...

 - enable
   - auto adding date of opening an issue